Lawrence Osborne

-Lawrence Osborne (born 1958) is a British novelist and journalist who is currently residing in Bangkok.
-Osborne was educated at Fitzwilliam College, Cambridge, and at Harvard University, and has since led a nomadic life, residing for years in Poland, France, Italy, Morocco, the United States, Mexico, Thailand, and Istanbul.
+Lawrence Osborne (born 1958) is a British novelist, short story writer and screenwriter.
+Osborne was educated at Cambridge, where he studied medieval Italian, and at Harvard University.
+He has since led a nomadic life, residing for years in Paris, Italy, Morocco, the United States, Mexico, Thailand, and Istanbul.

 Osborne has been published widely as a long-form journalist in the United States, most notably in The New York Times Magazine, The New Yorker, Gourmet, Salon, Playboy, and Condé Nast Traveler.
 His writings about wine and spirits appeared in a regular column called Cellar in Men's Vogue.
-He has also been an occasional Op-Ed columnist at Forbes.com and is a frequent contributor to Newsweek International, The Daily Beast, and The Wall Street Journal Magazine.
-His feature for Playboy, "Getting a Drink in Islamabad", won a 2011 Thomas Lowell Award for Travel Journalism.
 He is also a regular contributor to the London Spectator where his short story Demonia appeared in the 2024 Christmas edition.
+The Wet and the Dry, a travelogue about Islam and alcohol was published in 2013 and was included in the Top 10 Books of 2013 by The New York Times Book Review critic, Dwight Garner.